munzirc/ai-powered-rfp-management-system/README.md

 ### Key Design Decisions

 - User requirements are converted into a structured RFP, and only this structured data is used for proposal comparison.
-- Proposal emails are stored in raw form for reference, while AI operates on extracted structured fields.
+- Proposal emails are stored in raw form for reference, while AI works on extracted structured fields to generate proposal scores, summaries, and verdicts.
-- Proposal evaluation is AI-based rather than rule-based to handle different vendor formats and writing styles.
-- Each proposal is evaluated independently and stores its own AI-generated score and summary.
-- The final vendor recommendation is generated on the backend to keep the decision logic centralized.
+- For each RFP, all associated proposals are sent to AI for evaluation.
+AI returns an updated version of each proposal with its score, summary, and verdict.
+- The backend calculates the winning proposal based on the AI-generated scores.
-- Email processing, AI extraction, and proposal evaluation are handled as separate steps to keep the system simple and maintainable.
+- Email processing, AI extraction, and proposal evaluation are handled as separate steps to keep the system clear and maintainable.

 ---